-Our aim is to preserve the history of Dymchurch and District for future generations
+The aim of the Dymchurch and District Heritage Group is to preserve the history of Dymchurch and District for future generations.

 The Dymchurch and District Heritage Group (DDHG) was formed in January 2010 after an initial meeting in the previous October where we asked the villagers their thoughts on forming a Heritage Group.
 The response was fantastic and we have gone from strength to strength with a strong membership.

 In this short time we have been live on Meridian News when we placed a time capsule in the new Sea Wall.
 We produced a Pictorial Exhibition of Dymchurch in the Plater Hall at the time of the opening ceremony of the Sea Wall which was performed by Lord Chris Smith.